Personal Camp Kit List

 - Mittens and gloves: even in the spring or fall

-- Toque: even in summer
+- Toque: even in summer; may wear at night

 - Sun hat: light-coloured Tilley-style is the best